 Future product innovation.
 By exploiting a deep behavioural understanding of people interacting in public spaces, the KTP will inform new use-cases and technology leadership.
 This will drive future product development by thinking beyond just replacing 2D touchscreen interactions but rather developing IP for next-generation 3D multisensory interactions.

 Meet the Principal Investigator(s) for the project

 Dr Mark Perry - Interdisciplinary ‘user studies’ researcher, focused on human-computer interaction and computer supported co-operative work.
-Current holder of the Royal Society Kan Tong Po International Fellowship (2018).
 Extensive experience managing research projects, investigating and designing mobile, ubiquitous, distributed and collaborative technologies from a user-centred perspective.
 Leading research projects as Principal and Co-investigator Investigator.
-Experienced educator in Computer Science, teaching across a range of topics and ability levels for over 20 years.
+Experienced educator in Computer Science, teaching across a range of topics and ability levels for over 25 years, and contributor to QAA Subject Benchmark Statement for Computing (2022).
 Research community building, including reviewing and committee work, ACM CHI Associate Chair 2007, 2009, 2012-14, Subcommittee Chair 2010 and 2015, and Technical Programme Chair, 2018.
+ACM SIGCHI Executive Committee member (2019-21).
 Senior committee member, MobileHCI 2012.
 Senior member of the ACM.
+Previous holder of the Royal Society Kan Tong Po International Fellowship (2018).

 Related Research Group(s)

 Human Computer Interaction - Investigating ways in which humans and computers can interact through intuitive interface design, understanding of human factors and multimedia.

 Organisations interested in our research can partner with us with confidence backed by an external and independent benchmark: The Knowledge Exchange Framework.
 Read more.